Agreeable-f/Linux_Guide/README.md

 ### Option 3.
 Rufus

-#### NOTE: Rufus creates a bootable install of linux (or whatever os you chose) and does not give you the ability to install to a disk (your pc) or run the live environment later on.
+Rufus creates a bootable install of linux (or whatever os you chose).
+However, you will only be able to boot to that single ISO or image that's burned to that USB drive.

 <div id='dlrufus'/>